GeoffB6000/game-concept-prototypes/cards.md

 52 - Internet-sourced video: digital video files on a variety of sources shared by users on the internet.
 Pick a topic - there is probably a video about it.

-53 - Augmented/Virtual Reality: a system which overlays invented stimuli over the physical senses.
+53 - Augmented/Virtual Reality: a system which overlays invented images over the physical senses.

 54 - Glitch Art: a method of art production dependent on corrupting files and other forms of non-intended computer use.